 The Board retains ultimate responsibility for reviewing and approving the Annual Report and Accounts and the half-yearly reports.

-The Remuneration Committee comprises two Non-Executive Directors and is chaired by Neil MacDonald.
+The Remuneration Committee comprises two Non-Executive Directors and is chaired by Andrew Burn.
 The Committee is responsible, within its agreed terms of reference, for the following remuneration matters:

 - Setting and reviewing the remuneration policy for all Executive Directors.